gaehlerm/SoftwareEngineering/README.md

 # 22. Software Architecture

 Architecture: "the decisions you wish you could get right early" - Ralph Johnson

-"Architecture is the important stuff - whatever that is." - Ralph Johnson

-"The perfect kind of architecture decision is the one which never has to be made" ― Robert C. Martin

 // Rethink this chapter.
 I state that architecture is everything, but at the same time only write about libraries.
 This chapter somehow needs serious rework to be done.